tdsmale/Jason/README.md

-A single-header C JSON parser.
+A single-header C JSON parser, inspired by jsmn.
 Small and Simple.
 See example.c for usage.